-Some of the above will be achieved if each poem is followed by a background, comments or notes section.
+Some of the above will be achieved by complementing the verse with prose when appropriate, e..g via a background, comments or notes addendum.
 I aim to incorporate the genesis of the poem, its influences and any associated references for follow-up about the theme addressed.

 Intellectual Property and Attribution